YuriSizov/godot-time-tracker/README.md

 ## ToDo
 :white_square_button: Pause timer if Godot is inactive for some time

-:white_square_button: Timer when Godot is unfocus
+:white_square_button: Special timer when Godot is unfocus

 ## Knows issues
 :heavy_exclamation_mark: Not work with floting windows